CreativeInquiry/OSSTA-Report/README.md

 The organizers’ goal for this report is to generate new opportunities for understanding, recognizing, and supporting work in this field.

-The Convening was organized around a set of six central questions, which are discussed in the six web pages linked here:
+The Convening was organized around a set of six central questions or themes, which are discussed in the six web pages linked here:

 1. [**Challenges**](1_challenges.md) — What are the biggest challenges in OSSTA?
 2. [**Developer Operations**](2_development_and_maintenance.md) — How do we handle growth and management?